ClaireNeveu/macrame/README.md

       .getOrElse(throw new NoSuchElementException(s"No value found for '$s'")) }
 ```

+Macramé also provides a number of [traits](http://chrisneveu.github.io/macrame/doc/macrame/1.2.1/#macrame.enums.package) that expose the most commonly used functionality.
+The [Macramé-Play](https://github.com/ChrisNeveu/macrame/tree/master/macrame-play) and [Macramé-Scalaz](https://github.com/ChrisNeveu/macrame/tree/master/macrame-scalaz) libraries leverage this approach to provide integration with Play Framework and Scalaz respectively.

 ### Providing Custom String Representations
 As with `Enumeration`, you can provide custom `String` representations of your enum cases.
 These can be either a string literal or an identifier pointing to a string.
 You can mix-and-match the automatically generated representations with manual ones.